Try Out Our NEW Disneyland Ticket Calculator!

 Topolino’s Terrace – Flavors of the Riviera

-If you ever need to remember where to find Topolino’s, just remember its name, then head to the very top floor of the Riviera.
+If you ever need to remember where to find Topolino’s Terrace, just remember its name, then head to the very top floor of the Riviera.
 That’s right, folks.
-Topolino’s Terrace is, quite literally, the crowning glory of Disney’s Riviera Resort.
+Topolino’s Terrace–Flavors of the Riviera is, quite literally, the crowning glory of Disney’s Riviera Resort, and it has a bird’s-eye view to match.
 Aside from California Grill, if you’re looking for a Disney restaurant to take in some sweeping views of Walt Disney World, this is the place to be.
 We stopped by to check it out and wow, let’s just say we were impressed.
+In fact, we might just go out on a limb and say that this is one of the best dining options in the entire Walt Disney World resort.

-A topolino is a baby mouse in Italian, so, it makes sense that Topolino’s also hosts a character breakfast starring Mickey Mouse himself along with Minnie, Donald, and Daisy all dressed up in artsy outfits.
-At Breakfast à la Art with Mickey & Friends, guests can choose from a selection of breakfast entrees, and will also receive a basket of pastries for the table.
+A topolino is a baby mouse in Italian, so, it makes sense that Topolino’s also hosts a character breakfast starring four beloved Disney characters—Mickey Mouse himself along with Minnie Mouse, Donald Duck, and Daisy Duck—all dressed up in artsy outfits.
+At Breakfast à la Art with Mickey Mouse & Friends, guests can choose from a selection of breakfast entrees, and will also receive a basket of pastries for the table.

 Outdoor pool with lounge chairs